Danken1337/IoT-Project/README.md

 1. First i created and configured up my own Azure IoT-Hub, in Azure Portal.
 This Hub would later controll my Device, endpoints and routes for incoming Data.

-2. Then i created an Azure device in my IoT-Hub, wich will be used to recieve data-messages in the future.
+2. Then i created an Azure device in my IoT-Hub, wich would be used to recieve data-messages in the future.
-   I choose to use "Raspberry Pi Azure IoT Online Simulator" from Azure.
+   I choose to use "Raspberry Pi Azure IoT Online Simulator" from Azure as Datasource/Sensor.
    I configured the code for the Raspberry Pi so it would send data-messages to my IoT-Hub Device.

 3. Then I created a Storage Account in Azure Portal, in the account I created a blob-container to store data.